ntop/n2n/README.md

 ## Traffic Restrictions

 It is possible to drop or accept specific packet transmit over edge network interface by rules.
-Rules can be specify by (`-F rule_str`) multiple times.
+Rules can be specify by (`-R rule_str`) multiple times.
 Details can be found in the [Traffic Restrictions](doc/TrafficRestrictions.md).

 ## Contribution